James51332/James51332/README.md

 I am passionate about 3D rendering, and my favorite language to work with is C++!

-You can reach out to me via my [discord server](https://discord.com/invite/Aakd4VVB6F), where I'm happy to answer any questions you want to ask me directly.
+You can reach out to me via my [linkedin](https://www.linkedin.com/in/jamesdadabo/), where I'm happy to answer any questions you want to ask me directly.

 <!--
 **James51332/James51332** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.